ThomasEgMatthiesen/genhoer-vordingborg-station/README.md

 The piece interacts with the acoustics of the waiting room, merging with the station’s present-day soundscape to connect past and present life at Vordingborg Station.

-The installation is built using a Bela board and programmed in Pure Data, enabling real-time audio processing and responsive interaction in the physical space.
+The installation is built using a Bela board and programmed in Pure Data.

 ![Photo 01](./Vordingborg_01.jpg)